hbc/dc_2016_04/lessons/05_planning-genomics.md

 * Anticipate strategies we will need to learn in the rest of the lesson set.

-There are a variety ways to approach working with a large sequencing dataset.
+There are a variety of ways to work with a large sequencing dataset.
 You may be a novice who has not used bioinformatics tools beyond doing BLAST searches.
 You may have bioinformatics experience with other types of data and are working with high-throughput (NGS) sequence data for the first time.
-Either way, these lessons for you!
-In the most important ways, the methods and approaches we need in bioinformatics are the same ones we need at the bench or in the field - *planning, documenting, and organizing* will be the key to good reproducible science.
+In the most important ways, the methods and approaches we need in bioinformatics are the same ones we need at the bench or in the field - *planning, documenting, and organizing* are the key to good reproducible science.

 ## Discussion Questions

 Before we go any further here are some important questions to consider.
-If you are learning at a workshop, please discuss these questions with your neighbor (this is a good chance to introduce yourself) and your instructors will collect your answers (on minute cards or in the Etherpad).
+If you are learning at a workshop, please discuss these questions with your neighbor, and your instructors will collect your answers (on minute cards or in the Etherpad).

 **Metadata**